 Prepare the pot with soil and make a small hole to insert the stem’s base into.
-You can plant a number of cuttings in the one pot depending on the pot size.
-A 4 inch (10 cm) wide pot, you can easily be planted with 4-6 cuttings.
+You can plant a number of cuttings in one pot depending on the pot size.
+In a 4-inch (10 cm) wide pot, you can easily plant 4-6 mint cuttings.

 Gently pat down the soil around the cutting and water well.
-Keep the soil moist but not soggy.
+Keep the soil moist but not so much that it becomes soggy.

-Place the new cuttings in a well lit and protected position away from direct sunlight.
+Place the new mint cuttings in a well-lit and protected position away from direct sunlight.

 Planting Mint from Root Cuttings